-I recently took a business trip to Australia, and while I was there, I also managed to squeeze in a little bit of play.
+I recently took a business trip to Australia with Coach Alyssa from Team Betty Rocker, and while we were there, we also managed to squeeze in a little bit of play.

 I love seeing people succeed – it’s why I do what I do.
 Bev says I’ve inspired her along her journey, but I wonder if she realizes how much she inspires ME in return!
 We really are all #strongertogether.